-Proper care and maintenance of your natural stone or Cambria Quartz surfaces will greatly extent the life and beauty of your investment.
-To learn more, refer to our recommended care and maintenance tips below.
+Proper care and maintenance of your quartz and natural stone surfaces will greatly extend the life and beauty of your investment.
+To learn how to care for your stone, refer to our recommended care and maintenance tips below.

-Your new natural stone purchase is an investment in lasting beauty.
-Whether you chose marble, granite, limestone, slate, travertine or other natural stone, your investment will give you many years of wear.
-Following some simple precautions, properly sealing, and using the correct cleaning methods and products, will insure you a lifetime of use from your natural stone.
+Your new natural stone surface is an investment in lasting beauty, promising many years of wear and enjoyment.
+By following some simple precautions, including properly sealing and use of the correct cleaning methods and products, you’ll ensure a long, vibrant life for your natural stone.

 Sealing your stone

-Natural stone has been formed over millions of years but improper care can ruin nature’s beauty.
-Although we usually think of stone as “hard", it is a porous material that can absorb spills and stains if left untreated.
+Natural stone has been formed over millions of years, but improper care can ruin nature’s beauty.
+Although we usually think of stone as being hard, it‘s a porous material that can absorb spills and stains if left untreated.
 Sealing your stone with a quality impregnating sealer will prevent most spills from damaging your investment.
-Urban Quarry technicians have sealed your countertops prior to installation and it is recommended that this process is repeated every 3 to 4 years.
+Urban Quarry technicians have sealed your countertops prior to installation, and it’s recommended that this process is repeated annually.

 Cleaning procedures and recommendations

-Substances that are highly acidic, such as orange juice, coffee, vinegar, wine, tomato products, mustard and most soft drinks, will “etch" most calcareous material stone (e.g., marble, limestone and travertine), whether the stone is sealed or unsealed.
-Although sealing will allow you time to wipe up the spill, it cannot stop the chemical reaction that may leave a dull area or etch mark in the stone.
-In addition, highly alkaline cleaners, not specifically formulated for natural stone, may contain ingredients that will etch your stone.
-Professional refinishing is the best way to permanently remove etches, and restores your natural stone’s even finish.
+Highly acidic substances such as orange juice, coffee, vinegar, wine, tomato products, mustard and soft drinks will “etch” most calcareous material stone (e.g., marble, limestone and travertine), whether the stone is sealed or not.
+Although sealing will allow you time to wipe up the spill, it can’t stop the chemical reaction that may leave a dull area or etch mark in the stone.
+Alkaline cleaners not specifically formulated for natural stone may also cause surface damage or etching.
+Professional refinishing is the best way to permanently remove etches and restore your natural stone’s even finish.

-- Oily Stains: If you identify the stain as having an oil base (from foods like salad and cooking oils, butter, or some cosmetics) you may be able to remove the stain using a poultice.
+- Oily stains: For stains with an oil base (e.g., salad dressing, cooking oils, butter and some cosmetics), you may be able to remove the stain using a poultice.
 Please contact a professional cleaner or stone restoration technician.

 Dos and Don’ts